LyondellBasell to replace Sears in S&P 500

+* Norsk Hydro says aluminium shipments blocked from UAE port (Updates with Bahraini port restriction, adds comment)

-S&P Dow Jones Indices LLC said it will replace retailer Sears Holdings Corp (SHLD.O) with chemical maker LyondellBasell Industries NV (LYB.N) in its S&P 500 index .SPX after the closing of trading on September 4.
+Aug 29 S&P Dow Jones Indices LLC said it will replace retailer Sears Holdings Corp with chemical maker LyondellBasell Industries NV in its S&P 500 index after the closing of trading on Sept.
+4.

 "Sears' public float has been well below the 50 percent threshold for inclusion for an extended period of time and is no longer considered representative of the index," S&P Dow Jones Indices said in a statement.